Everyone is looking for the best Penang street art, but not everyone has 6+ weeks time to find every piece of art.

 This is a collaboration between Ernest Zacharevic and Argentinian artist Martin Ron!
 You definitely see Ernest was involved.
 It’s high up a building – makes you wonder how they painted it!?

 Part of the Urban Xchange project, this piece was painted by Australian artist Vexta.
-She often paints strong females and we love you she incorporated a tree in this one!
+She often paints strong women, and we love you she incorporated a tree in this one!

 Another lovely – but small – artwork can be found on an archway: a ballerina!